 Not everyone has bowel movements once a day.
-Don't believe ads that say you must have a daily bowel movement to be "regular."
+The length of time between bowel movements varies widely from person to person.
 A normal range is generally 3 times a day to 3 times a week.
+Being "regular" means having bowel movements consistently in a time frame that is normal for you.
 You may be getting constipated if you begin to have bowel movements much less often than you usually do.

 What causes constipation?

 As the food you eat passes through your digestive tract, your body takes nutrients and water from the food.
 This process creates a stool, which is moved through your intestines with muscle contractions (squeezing motions).